LucaStephan-Christl/LucaStephan-Christl/README.md

 # 💫 About Me:
-👋 Hi, I'm Luca, a passionate student at UZH (University of Zurich) and software developer at [Trihow AG](https://www.trihow.com/) with a keen interest in technology and software development since i was a child.
+👋 Hi, I'm Luca, Software Developer at [Trihow AG](https://www.trihow.com/) with a keen interest in technology since i was a child.
 With experience in Python, HTML/CSS, Java, JavaScript/TypeScript (specifically with React.js), Electron.js, Next.js and C, I'm enthusiastic about learning more and getting experience in the field to create impactful solutions.

 I thrive in collaborative environments where innovation and creativity flourish, and I'm eager to contribute my skills to dynamic teams working on exciting projects.
 I like getting to know new people so if you're interested in connecting, discussing potential opportunities, or simply sharing insights, feel free to reach out!<br>
 <br>
-🔭 I’m currently working on my personal portfolio and different projects at Trihow AG<br>🌱 I’m currently learning Next.js and Tailwind aswell as UI/UX Design<br>⚡ Fun fact my favourite food is Ramen
+🔭 I’m currently working on different projects at Trihow AG<br>🌱 I’m learning Next.js and Tailwind aswell as UI/UX Design<br>⚡ Fun fact my favourite food is Ramen

 ## 🌐 Socials: